KCL-Health-NLP/nlp_youth_awards/README.md

 ## Exercise 1 - Shakespeare's plays as vectors
-(Original idea from Jurafsky and Martin, [Speech and Language Processing](https://web.stanford.edu/~jurafsky/slp3/)), Draft 3rd Edition.
+Original idea from Jurafsky and Martin, [Speech and Language Processing](https://web.stanford.edu/~jurafsky/slp3/), Draft 3rd Edition.

 We will start by looking at how we might represent documents.
 We are going to do a simple analysis of Shakespeare's plays, which are available in digital form from a USA library, the [Folger Shakespeare Library](https://www.folger.edu/explore/shakespeares-works/download/).
 We will look at the plain text of four plays: